otrv4/otrv4/otrv4.md

 ```
 START

   This is the initial state before an OTR conversation starts.
+For the
-The only way to
-  enter this state is for the participant to explicitly request it via some UI
+  participant, the only way to enter this state is for the participant to
-  operation.
-Messages sent in this state are plaintext messages.
-If a TLV type 1
+  explicitly request it via some UI operation.
+Messages sent in this state are
-  (Disconnected) message is sent in another state, transition to this state.
+  plaintext messages.
+If a TLV type 1 (Disconnected) message is sent in another
+  state, transition to this state.

 WAITING_AUTH_R